bioball/bioball.github.io/_posts/2015-03-04-thoughts-on-js-arguments.md

 });
 ```

-This coding style annotates itself.
-Much easier to read than previously.
-There still is a problem, though.
-Defining these functions still suck.
+This coding style annotates itself, and is much easier to read than using vanilla arguments.
+There still is a problem, though: defining these functions still suck.
 What used to be one line of code is now 5.
 If you're writing ES5 JavaScript, unfortunately there's no fix for this.
 However, with ES6 and CoffeeScript, you can do this kind of thing:

 CoffeeScript